Richard Childress Racing Car No. 3: History

 On October 28, 2022, RCR announced that Keith Rodden would be on the pit box for Dillon starting in 2023.
 Alexander announced shortly before this announcement that he would be stepping down from the crew chief role on the No. 3 car.
 Dillon started the season with a 33rd place DNF at the 2023 Daytona 500.
 Following the Martinsville race, the No. 3 was served an L1 penalty after NASCAR's R&D Center discovered an unapproved underwing assembly during post-inspection.
 As a result, the team was docked 60 driver and owner points and five playoff points.
 In addition, Rodden was fined USD75,000 and suspended for two races.

 During the 2024 season, Alexander returned as crew chief starting at the Martinsville spring race.
 At the Richmond summer race, Dillon broke an 68-race winless drought after spinning out Joey Logano and Denny Hamlin on the final lap.
 Three days later, it was announced that NASCAR had encumbered the win, docked Dillon 25 driver points and stripped him of his playoff eligibility.
 Following the Martinsville playoff race, the No. 3 was docked 50 owner and driver points and Dillon and the team were each fined USD100,000 for race manipulation, when Dillon and fellow Chevrolet driver Ross Chastain formed a blockade to allow William Byron to make the Championship 4.
 In addition, Alexander was suspended for the Phoenix finale.

 On November 20, 2024, RCR signed Richard Boswell as the crew chief of the No. 3 car, replacing Alexander for the 2025 season.
+Dillon started the season with a 23rd-place finish at the 2025 Daytona 500.
+He later scored three consecutive top-ten finishes at Bristol, Talladega, and Texas.
+After struggling throughout the season, he broke through and won Richmond, this time without controversy, right before the playoffs started.